Pattern Rigidity and the Hilbert-Smith Conjecture: Filling Codimension One Subgroups and Pattern Rigidity

 In fact more is true.
 Combining Proposition \ref{filling} with Corollary \ref{qicor}, we get

 \begin{prop} Let $G$ be a one-ended hyperbolic group and $H$ a codimension one, filling, quasiconvex subgroup with limit set $L$.
 Let $\LL$ be the collection of translates of $L$ under $G$.
-Suppose $d$ is a visual metric on $\partial G$ with $dim_H < dim_t +2$, where $dim_H$ is the Hausdorff dimension and $dim_t$ is the topological dimension of $(\partial G,d)$.
 Then any pattern-preserving group $Q$ of homeomorphisms of $\partial G$ preserving $\LL$ can be realized as the boundary values of uniform quasi-isometries. \end{prop}